TicaGit/s_aware_prediction_VITA/README.md

 file: analyse/04_25_no_noise_clean/analyse_04_25.ipynb

 In this experiment, I am doing the last data check.
-I try many combination of preprocessing options, to see which one corresponds to the correct numbers.
+I try many combinations of preprocessing options, to see which one corresponds to the correct numbers.
 I also did an IA crowd submission to verify the numbers.
 In this file, I explain that there exists another definition for collision and that the number I was trying to get corresponds to a specific type of scene.

 <p align="center">
     <img src="./figures_readme/IA_crowd_sub.png"  height="300">